Stamp Duty Calculator UK 2026

 Scotland: Land and Buildings Transaction Tax (LBTT)

-Scotland uses its own property tax called Land and Buildings Transaction Tax (LBTT), administered by Revenue Scotland:
+Scotland uses its own property tax, Land and Buildings Transaction Tax (LBTT), administered by Revenue Scotland:

 | Purchase Price Band | LBTT Rate | First-Time Buyer Rate |